Founder and Principal

 Stanford School of Medicine

-Dr. Benjamin F. Miller, PsyD is the Chief Strategy Officer for Well Being Trust, a national foundation committed to advancing the mental, social, and spiritual health of the nation.
-Miller is a national expert in the area of mental health, policy, and ways to integrate mental health into both clinical and community settings.
+Dr. Benjamin F. Miller, PsyD is a national expert in the area of mental health, policy, and ways to integrate mental health into both clinical and community settings.
+Most recently, Miller was President of Well Being Trust.
 Prior to joining Well Being Trust, Miller spent eight years as an Associate Professor in the Department of Family Medicine at the University of Colorado School of Medicine where he was the founding Director of Eugene S. Farley, Jr. Health Policy Center.
 He is currently an Adjunct Professor in the Department of Psychiatry and Behavioral Sciences in the Stanford School of Medicine.

 He received his doctorate in clinical psychology from Spalding University in Louisville, Kentucky.
 He completed his predoctoral internship at the University of Colorado Health Sciences Center, where he trained in primary care psychology.
 In addition, Miller worked as a postdoctoral fellow in primary care psychology at the University of Massachusetts Medical School in the Department of Family Medicine and Community Health.
 He has written and published prolifically on the need to address specific health policy and payment barriers for successful mental health integration.
 He has been featured in numerous media outlets including CNN, NBC News, USA Today, New York Times, NPR, PBS NewsHour, and many more.
 Outside of his job, Dr. Miller enjoys playing music, mountain biking, rock climbing, and painting.
 He and his family live in Chattanooga, Tennessee.